HARU-Leit/open-fitter/README.md

 ### Unity Package
 1. Copy the `UnityProject/Assets/OpenFitter` folder into your Unity project's `Assets` folder.
-2. Ensure you have the `Newtonsoft Json` package installed (usually included by default in modern Unity versions, or install via Package Manager).
+2. Ensure you have the `Newtonsoft Json` package installed.

-## Usage Workflow

-### 1. Blender: Prepare Data
-1.  **Bone Data**:
-    *   Align your Source Armature to the Target Armature.
-    *   Select the Armature and use **OpenFitter > Bone Pose Export** to save `pose_data.json`.
-2.  **RBF Data**:
-    *   Create a "Basis" shape key (original shape) and a "Target" shape key (fitted shape) on your reference mesh.
-    *   Select the mesh and use **OpenFitter > RBF Field Export**.
-    *   Select the Basis and Target keys, adjust settings (Epsilon, Smoothing), and export `rbf_data.json`.

-### 2. Unity: Convert Clothing
-1. Import the exported `.json` files into your Unity project.
-2. Open **Window > OpenFitter > Converter**.
-3. Assign the **Source Object** (the clothing prefab you want to fit).
-4. Assign the **RBF Data JSON** and **Pose Data JSON**.
-5. Click **Convert & Save**.
-6. A new `[Fitted]` prefab will be created in the output folder, ready for use.
+## Acknowledgements & Compliance

+This software is an independent open-source implementation interoperable with "MochiFitter" data.

+* Core Engine: Based on the GPL-3 source code (Upstream) being released by Nine Gates.
+* UI & Frontend: Being developed independently for this project.

+Development Policy and Compliance:
+To ensure compliance with the original product's EULA (specifically regarding reverse engineering prohibitions), this project is being developed without any reverse engineering (decompilation, disassembly, etc.) of proprietary binaries.
+All independent implementations are referencing only publicly available documentation and GPL-3 source code.

+This is an unofficial project and has not received any approval or endorsement from Nine Gates or "MochiFitter".

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3).
 See the LICENSE file for details.

-## Special Thanks

-We would like to express our gratitude to Nine Gates for releasing the core logic as open source.
-Their contribution to the open source community laid the foundation for this project.

-## Acknowledgements & Compliance

-This software is an independent open-source implementation interoperable with "MochiFitter" data.

-* Core Engine: Derived from the GPL-3 licensed source code released by Nine Gates.
-* UI & Frontend: Developed entirely from scratch.

-Note on Development:
-To ensure compliance with the original software's EULA (specifically regarding reverse engineering prohibitions), this project was developed without any reverse engineering, decompilation, or disassembly of proprietary binaries.
-All original implementations are based solely on public documentation and the GPL-3 source code.

-This is an unofficial project and has not received any approval or endorsement from Nine Gates or "MochiFitter".

 ---